ibm-cloud-docs/assistant/beta-deploy-web-chat.md

     The web chat integration instance is created as soon as you click the *Create* button, and does not need to be saved.

 ## Dialog considerations
-{: #beta-deploy-web-chat-dialog}
+{: #deploy-web-chat-dialog}

-The rich responses that you add to a dialog are displayed in the web chat widget as expected, with the following exception:
+The rich responses that you add to a dialog are displayed in the Web Chat as expected, with the following exceptions:

+- **Option**: If your option list contains up to four choices, they are displayed as butttons.
+If your list contains five or more options, then they are displayed in a drop-down list.
-- **Pause**: This response type pauses the assistant's activity in the chat widget.
+- **Pause**: This response type pauses the assistant's activity in the chat.
 However, activity does not resume after the pause until another response is triggered.
-Whenever you include a `pause` response type, add another response type, such as `text`, after it.
+Whenever you include a `pause` response type, add another, different response type, such as `text`, after it.

-See [Rich responses](/docs/assistant?topic=assistant-dialog-overview#dialog-overview-multimedia) for more information about response types.
+For more information about rich response types, see [Rich responses](/docs/assistant?topic=assistant-dialog-overview#dialog-overview-multimedia).

 ## Extending the web chat
 {: #deploy-web-chat-extend}